How to Learn Biotech

 Others I recommend: Science Business (Gary Pisano), Complications and Being Mortal (Atul Gawande), Designs on Nature (Sheila Jasanoff), The Great American Drug Deal and The Entrepreneur’s Guide to a Biotech Startup (Peter Kolchinsky), Cutting for Stone (Abraham Verghese), The Case Against Perfection (Michael Sandel), and Medicine, Science and Merck (Roy Vagelos and Louis Galambos).

 A few acclaimed books I haven’t read yet: Hood (Luke Timmerman), Deep Medicine (Eric Topol), I Contain Multitudes (Ed Yong), The Forever Fix (Ricki Lewis), Science Lessons (Gordon Binder), She Has Her Mother’s Laugh (Carl Zimmer), The 8th Day of Creation (Horace Freeland Judson), and Bad Medicine (Milton Silverman, Mia Lydecker and Philip Lee).

-CafePharma is the reddit of the biopharma industry, with a solid roundup of news from several outlets, plus a lively anonymous forum haunted by biotech gossipers, disaffected pharma salespeople, and suspicious MNPI.
+CafePharma is the reddit of biopharma, with a roundup of news and a lively anonymous forum haunted by biotech gossipers and disaffected pharma folks.

 Top analysts such as Umer Raffat, Jeffrey Porges, Alethia Young, Michael Yee, and Brian Skorney provide detailed research on biopharma companies.
 You must be a client to get on their lists — technically.